briandfoy/briandfoy.github.io/_posts/2020-02-03-better-router-better-speed.md

 My neighbor said the Netgear Orbi [RBK50](https://amzn.to/2Uni7DO) allows the connection to rival FIOS.
 We're on the same system, so I should be able to get the same speeds rather than the sub-Spectrum speeds I'm getting now.
-I'm only seeeing speeds slighly better than Spectrum though.
+I'm only seeing speeds slightly better than Spectrum though.
 [Tom's Guide](https://www.tomsguide.com/) has [a detailed review](https://www.tomsguide.com/us/netgear-orbi,review-4263.html).